Nykakin/ifsql/README.rst

 =======
-sqlgrep
+ifsql
 =======

-This tool allows to analyze directory trees using sql syntax.
+Allows to analyze filesystem using sql calls.

 Description
 ===========